How to Write a Children’s Fiction Book

 Section Seven: From Contract to Editor to Sales

-Create Visibility Before Getting Published
+Create visibility Before Getting Published

 Book Marketing: Visibility and Platform Basics